gorjanradevski/p_and_o_3/README.md

 You have two options to run the Jupyter Notebook that contains the guidelines to Python and image processing.
 You either need to follow the instructions provided [here](#Command-line-or-terminal-instructions) if you want to run things locally, you can access it from [Google Colab directly](https://colab.research.google.com/drive/1rBrwD5DPCKL7tMvH1ltowTVGNiCXW6zP).
 If you go for the Google Colab way, you can skip everything until section [final remarks](#Final-remarks).

+### Installing Python on Linux/OSX/Windows

+I would suggest that you use [Pyenv](https://github.com/pyenv/pyenv) to manage your Python installations.
+Installing instructions for Pyenv on Linux/OSX can be found [here](https://github.com/pyenv/pyenv) while for Windows [here](https://github.com/pyenv-win/pyenv-win).
+If you already have Python installed on your PC, my suggestion would be to uninstall every Python installation you have and do it from scrach with Pyenv.
+It is really straight forward to use it.
+The basic commands are:

+- `pyenv install 3.8.5` to install a particular Python version, e.g., 3.8.5 in this case.
+Change the number to the version you want to install.
+- `pyenv versions` to list all Python versions you have installed on your PC.
+- `pyenv global 3.8.5` to set a Python version as default globally on your PC.
+Now if you type `python --version` it should output that the version is 3.8.5.
+- `pyenv local 3.8.5` to set a Python version as default in a particular directory/folder.
+It creates a `.python-version` file within the directory that indicates the default python that should be used within.
+For example you can have the global python set to 3.8.5, but if you type `pyenv local 3.8.7` within this directory (assuming that 3.8.7 is installed), and then type `python --version`, it will output that the version is 3.8.7, while outside of the directory it will be 3.8.5.
+- `pyenv uninstall 3.8.7` to uninstall a particular Python version.

 ### Command line or terminal instructions

 Before proceeding, if you use Pycharm this [link](https://www.jetbrains.com/help/pycharm/managing-dependencies.html#configure-requirements) might be of use.
 Open the cloned repository in Pycharm and follow the instructions provided in the link.